BE SURE TO COME VISIT THE NEW MOON EXPO

-New Moon’s Psychic Festival & Holistic Healing Expo will be held on November 2 & 3, 2013 at a NEW LOCATION – The Damascus Shrine Center in Webster, NY.
+New Moon’s Psychic Festival & Holistic Healing Expo will be held on October 18 & 19, 2014 at The Damascus Shrine Center in Webster, NY.
 Many booths will be featured, including psychics, mediums, aromatherapists, chiropractors, massage therapists, reiki practitioners, other holistic healers, musicians, authors, artists, and wellness-minded retailers.

 Barbara Konish is the Executive Director of New Moon, and a highly-reputed psychic medium, Reiki master-teacher, non-denominational ordained minister and spiritual counselor.
 She offers both in-person and long-distance reading and healing sessions and has worked with people worldwide.
 Click “Learn More” to visit her personal business page.